-The Huon Valley Council acknowledges the Traditional Owners of the South East Nation, the Melukerdee people of the Huon River and the Lyluequonny people of the Far South.
+The Huon Valley Council acknowledges the Traditional Custodians of the South East Nation, the Melukerdee people of the Huon River and the Lyluequonny people of the Far South.
 We recognise their continuing connection to land, water and culture, and pay our respects to their Elders past, present and emerging.

 We are committed to strengthening our relationships and working partnerships with the local Aboriginal and Torres Strait Islander community, so that we can support their languages, culture and heritage to be respected, shared and celebrated into the future.

-Through a significant engagement process, we hope to understand the aspirations of the local Aboriginal community, the wider Huon Valley, and our staff.
-The ideas and feedback received through this process will directly shape the actions set out in the RAP and influence how we approach them.
+In November 2019, we began our journey to develop a Reconciliation Action Plan (RAP), to help guide and drive our reconciliation efforts as an organisation.
+Through a significant engagement process, we heard the aspirations of the local Aboriginal community, the wider Huon Valley, and our staff.
+The ideas and feedback received through this process directly shaped the actions set out in the RAP.

 Artwork: Reuben Oates, From the Valley, 2020